arabellas-craft/arabellas-craft.github.io/_posts/2021-10-21-Asking-the-Right-Questions.markdown

 ---
 layout: article
-title:  "Asking the Right Questions to Get the Most Out of Your Tarot Reading"
+title:  "Asking the Right Questions - How to Get Useful Answers That You Can Interpret From Your Tarot Cards (Even As a Beginner)"
 date:   2021-10-21 20:51:01 -0700
-short-description: "The way you formulate your questions in tarot can have a big effect on the answers you get."
+short-description: "The way you formulate your questions in tarot can have a big effect on the answers you get.
+Here are 4 guidelines I use when asking questions in a tarot reading."
 categories: tarot questions, tarot
 img: "asking-questions.jpg"
 permalink: /good-questions-for-tarot-readings/
 ---

-The best way I've found to get the most of a tarot reading is by asking good questions.
-How can you ask good questions in tarot readings?
-Here's 4 things that have helped me.

-## 1. Ask Open Ended Questions
-Try to avoid asking yes or not questions.
-There are lots of other divination styles that are better suited to yes/no questions (pendulums are great for this).
-Allow the cards to have a conversation with you.
+I've been reading tarot for nearly 20 years and I've found that asking the right questions can make all the difference in a tarot reading.

+About half the time I encounter a newbie looking for help interpreting a reading the problem can be traced back to the way they asked their question.

+These are 4 guidelines I try to stick to when formatting a question for tarot.

+## Rephrase yes/no questions
+This one is probably the problem I see the most often.
+People ask a yes/no question, pull a few cards, and then they're unsure of how to interpret the response.
+While there are lists online of which card means "yes" and "no." I've never found one that really worked for most people.
+Tarot cards work best when you allow the cards to have a conversation with you.
+They need a question that can be answered with more than a single word.
+If you absolutely must ask a yes/no question, consider a different method of divination.
+Pendulums work well for this as well as different types of bone-throwing.
+And if you're just interested in a straightforward "just the facts ma'am" future reading Lenormand might be a better option.

-## 2. Focus on yourself
+## Focus on the person you're reading for
-You're the only person you can change.
-Instead ask about how you should react to other people, not what they'll do to you.
-It's tempting to ask if your ex will come back to you, but you'll get a better reading if you ask what you need
+It's tempting to ask if your/your querent’s ex will come back to you, or why your/your querent’s friend is mad at you, but I’ve found you’ll generally get a better reading if you focus on how you should respond to situations rather than trying to look into other people's heads.
+If you could answer your question by talking to the person you’d be doing the reading about, that might be a better option than asking tarot cards.
+As a side note, some people consider asking about third parties to be unethical and do not read about third parties for that reason.
+I think that can totally depend on a number of variables, in terms of getting actionable and useful advice from tarot cards, I don’t find it to be a good line of questioning ethical or not.

-## 3. Watch your language
+## Open up your questions
 The way you phrase your questions can shut down or open up a reading.
-Instead of asking "Who is.." or "When will.." questions try "What do I need to know about..." or "How can I..."
+There are lots of questions that aren't quite yes/no questions but come pretty close.
+“Who is..” or “When will..” questions tend to shut things down.
+Try “What do I need to know about…” or “How can I…” instead.

-## 4. Stay positive!
+## Frame your questions positively
-Positive questions will give you more productive answers.
-Asking how you can get what you want will give you a game plan, just asking why you don't have it can invite a pity party or a pile on.
+I’ve found that positive questions will give you more productive answers.
+Asking how you can get what you want will give you a game plan.
+Asking why you don’t have it yet can invite a pity party or a pile on.
+This one is probably the squishiest of these guidelines as there are times when asking about something in a negative manner works out just fine, but I think for new readers especially, positive phrasing can give you a reading that's easier to interpret.